artem-zinnatullin/TheContext-Podcast/README.md

 >Why another podcast? -> Why not?

+###How to add a podcast to my podcast app?
+Podcast was submitted to iTunes and should be available there in a few days and also it'll automatically make it searcheble in many podcast apps.

+Until that you can simply use [direct link to the `rss` feed](https://raw.githubusercontent.com/artem-zinnatullin/TheContext-Podcast/master/feed.rss).

 ###Show notes
 Show notes for released episodes placed in [show_notes](show_notes/) directory, feel free to submit a PR!